ferkrum/avfile2folder/README.md

 -- currently working with ".JPG, .MOV and .MP4" extensions.

-Hope this save you as much time as it did to me!
+Hope this saves you as much time as it did to me!

 :-)

 Fernando.

 version 1.0

 5 sep 2022.